blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 >
 > Vaisheshika
 >
-> Ravana-bhasya, is no longer available.
+> Ravana-bhashya, is no longer available.
 > Prasastapada : Padartha-dharma-samgraha
 > Udayana has commented on it.
 > Uttamur Sri Viraraghavacariyar : Vaisesika-rasayana